 - Agent-Facing Tools: It also gives agents some helpful tools, like summarizing ticket comments or drafting simple replies to help them move a little faster.

-The limitations and costs of the native Jira AI agent
+Features and considerations of the native Jira AI agent

 Option 2: Building a custom Jira AI agent from scratch